mat-liet/PokeSearch/README.md

 # PokeSearch

 PokeSearch is an iOS app that contains a database of Pokemon that the user can search through.
 The Pokemon have select details shown when they are selected in the menu.

+## Installation

+Open this project in xcode, build and then run.